nielskee/draft-articles/TechnicalHiringPart2.md

 I still think there are merits to phone, Skype or Hangouts contact though.
 It's a chance to check in with the candidate, let them know there are actual human beings involved on your side of the process, and that they're regular developers too.
+They also give the candidate a chance to ask questions about the company, your technology, culture and teams.
+A matched investment.

-I do these very differently now.
+Although I still value phone screens, I do these very differently now.
 I use a much more conversational style, and tend to base questions around a candidate's *stated* experience rather than a list of *requirements* for a role.
 I use that as a jump-off into some technical discussion.

 Example: let's say I'm hiring a Java developer.
 I can see they used the ABC framework a couple of jobs back, and that's useful and